-Poha is an easy and delicious Indian breakfast recipe popular in western and central Indian.
-Made with flattened rice, onion, potatoes, and seasoned with mild spices, curry leaves, peanuts and cilantro, this recipe also makes up for a quick mid-day snack.
+Poha is an easy and delicious Indian breakfast recipe popular in western and central India.
+Made with flattened rice, onion, and potatoes and seasoned with mild spices, curry leaves, peanuts, and cilantro, this recipe also makes up for a quick mid-day snack.

-My mother in law is from Indore, and there poha with jalebi is a tradition for breakfast.
-It is one of the most popular street food there.
+My mother-in-law is from Indore, and over there, poha with jalebi is a tradition for breakfast.
+It is one of the most popular street foods there.
 The first thing that comes to her mind for breakfast is poha.

 I also found the poha there was different than the Kanda Poha I was used to in Mumbai or that my mom made.

 Indori Poha is khatta meetha..which means sour and sweet.
-Fennel seeds are added to the poha which gives a wonderful taste and aroma.
-Poha when served is toppedt with ratlami sev (now we do it with bhujai) and pomegranate seeds.
+Fennel seeds are added to the poha, which gives it a wonderful taste and aroma.
+Poha, when served, is topped with Ratlami sev (now we do it with bhujai) and pomegranate seeds.
 The most unusual one added as a garnish is chopped onions.
 But once you have it, you might start enjoying the crunch!

-On the other hand, in Maharashtra, peanuts are added to poha, which is a must in authentic Maharashtrain Kanda Batata Poha (kanda means onions, and batata means potato).
+On the other hand, in Maharashtra, peanuts are added to poha, which is a must in authentic Maharashtrian Kanda Batata Poha (kanda means onions, and batata means potato).

 I love poha in any way.
 And it is a weekly ritual in my house.
-Poha with Masala Chai is like weekend morning well done!
+Poha with Masala Chai is like weekend morning done right!

 What is Poha?